Education Bureau: National Security Education

 In July 2022, Education Bureau chief Christine Choi Yuk-lin said that national education is not "brainwashing".
 Choi also said that Hong Kong students must learn about the history of China's socialist system, and must understand why it is suitable for China.
 Choi later said that students must learn from Xi Jinping's speech on Hong Kong, and that the Education Bureau would hold sessions with school principals and teachers on the speech.
 Choi also said that if students show that they want China to do well during flag-raising ceremonies or study tours, then it would meet the target of effective national education.
 In contrast, Priscilla Leung argued and said about the study tours that "In fact, many students have come back from these visits [saying] they don't believe in what they saw, [they claimed] everything was staged."

-In September 2022, the Bureau released the updated Primary Education Curriculum Guide, which suggested between 19-25% of the student's lesson time should be devoted to national education and national security education.
+In September 2022, the Bureau released the updated Primary Education Curriculum Guide, which suggested between 19 and 25% of the student's lesson time should be devoted to national education and national security education.

 In October 2022, the Education Bureau revealed the "Citizenship, Economics and Society" curriculum, designed for students to focus on national identity, the national constitution, and the Basic Law.
 Other countries' use of democracy and political systems were also removed from the curriculum.

 On 24 October 2022, the Education Bureau confirmed that new teachers in public and direct subsidy scheme schools would be required to take a test on national security and the Basic Law, including kindergarten teachers.

 In December 2022, the Education Bureau released an inspection report, saying that many schools had failed in teaching national security.

+In November 2023, the Bureau released a draft for new science classes that would emphasize China's achievements and the importance to national security.